 9. Sunshine Blue (Zones 5-10)

-A dwarf Southern Highbush variety, ‘Sunshine Blue’ grows to a maximum height and spread of 3-4 feet.
+A dwarf Southern highbush variety, ‘Sunshine Blue’ grows to a maximum height and spread of three to four feet.
 It’s easy to prune, and can even be grown in containers, so it’s perfect for small space gardeners).

 ‘Sunshine Blue’ can tolerate a variety of soils (as long as they drain well) and even some shade, though full sun is preferred for maximum yields.
 Plant with another variety to keep your bases covered, for cross-pollination.

 This cultivar is said to tolerate soil with a high pH better than other varieties, and it’s known for vigorous growth in warmer climates, with an upright, compact habit.

 Find ‘Sunshine Blue’ in #1 and #5 containers available at Nature Hills Nursery.

 Developed at Michigan State University with a half-high growth habit, at maturity you can expect ‘Top Hat’ to reach a total height of 18 to 24 inches, with a spread of one to two feet.